 “Because” is a conjunction, not a noun or an adjective; therefore, it cannot be the subject complement that “is” requires.

 Fortunately, this problem, like the preceding ones, can be fixed quite easily:

 The reason the team lost the game is that they were missing their key players.

 The team lost the game because they were missing their key players.

 As seen in the sentences above, there is more than one way to eliminate the unnecessary repetition found in the reason is because.
 Note that most other types of faulty predication can also be remedied in more than one way—there is no one correct solution for these issues.

-Copyright 2005 by the Academic Center and the University of Houston-Victoria.
+Copyright 2005 by the Student Success Center and the University of Houston-Victoria.

 Created 2005 by Kelli Trungale.

 Get your 2014 Baseball Season Tickets! - 1/10/2014